bar9/rust-course-2025-11-20/mdbook/src/day3/17_integration_deployment.md

 - Flash and debug applications on ESP32-C3 hardware
 - Implement basic error handling and recovery

-## Complete System Integration

-Over the previous chapters, we've built:
+## Task: Build Production-Ready Temperature Monitor

+Over chapters 13-16, we've built individual components.
+Now it's time to integrate everything into a robust, production-ready system.

+**Your Mission:**
+1. **Integrate all components** into a single working system
+2. **Add error handling** and recovery mechanisms
+3. **Optimize build configuration** for production deployment
+4. **Add deployment scripts** for easy flashing and monitoring
+5. **Create production monitoring** with structured output

+**What We're Combining:**
 - **Chapter 13**: Hardware interaction with ESP32-C3 and temperature sensor
 - **Chapter 14**: Embedded data structures with no_std foundations
 - **Chapter 15**: Comprehensive testing strategy for embedded code
 - **Chapter 16**: JSON communication and structured data protocols

-Now let's integrate everything into a working system using simple blocking patterns.
+**Production Requirements:**
+- Graceful error handling (no panics in production)
+- Optimized binary size and performance
+- Reliable sensor reading with fallback
+- Structured logging for monitoring
+- Easy deployment and debugging

 ### Simplified System Architecture